Composer / Pianist David Del

 Del Tredici: No, no; he said to me, [in a disinterestedly

 expressions of music — like the quartet or the symphony

 or the brass quintet — I wish I felt like

 writing them because a lot of groups ask me, and I want to be able to, but

 at this point, somehow, I'm afraid to say I will, for fear...
-I don't know what I
+I don't know

-I've never not been able to write something I wanted
+a fear.
+Although I've never not been able to write something I wanted

 to write, it is an occupation full of superstition.
 It's not like

 composing isn't like something you learn and, "Oh!" . . . you just do it

 for the rest of your life.
 When you look at great composers, they

 had periods where they were wonderful, and then some composers just got

 worse and worse!
 Think of someone like Schumann... of course he went

 those songs come in a very short span.
 Someone like Verdi is a great

 exception.
 He did everything right — successful,

 rich, a patriot, everyone loved him, and he wrote his best piece when he

 was in his eighties.
 [Both chuckle]

 Duffie: Hooray for Falstaff!